 Want to know how to run faster?
 Get seven tips to increase your running speed and evaluate where you may be limiting your potential.

-My first ever race was the Moab Half Marathon in 2005, which I ran in 1 hour, 57 minutes.
+The first ever race I ever ran was the Moab Half Marathon in 2005, which I ran in 1 hour, 57 minutes.